A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Improved strategies for short and intermediate fractures

 As a final consistency check, we change the order of the layers in the periodic toughness distribution.
-Namely, so far we have had the crack starting from the interior of the weakest layer, while in this subsection we consider the case when the injection point is situated inside the tougher layer.
+Namely, so far we have had the crack starting from the interior of the weakest layer, while in this subsection we consider the case when the injection point is situated inside the tougher layer\footnote{In practice, this is equivalent to a translation of the toughness distribution by $dL / 2$.
+Note that the symmetry of the distribution about $x=0$ is preserved.}.
 Throughout this analysis, the periodic nature and distribution of the toughness remains the same as considered previously (as outlined in Sect.~\ref{ToughnessDistExp}).

-In Fig.~\ref{fig:21} and Fig.~\ref{fig:22} the relative difference between the oscillating toughness solution and that obtained when homogenising using the four measures are given for three key process parameters: the fracture length, crack opening and pressure at the injection point.
-It is evident that the relative differences in these figures are practically identical to those presented previously in Fig.~\ref{fig:14} and Fig.~\ref{fig:15} (for the fracture starting in the weaker layer).
+In Fig.~\ref{fig:21} the relative difference between the oscillating toughness solution and that obtained when homogenising using the four measures are given for three key process parameters: the fracture length, crack opening and pressure at the injection point.
+It is evident that the relative differences in these figures are practically identical to those presented previously in Fig.~\ref{fig:13a} and Fig.~\ref{fig:15} (for the fracture starting in the weaker layer).

 Meanwhile, in Fig.~\ref{fig:16}, we provide the values for all of the proposed measures for different combinations of the process parameters $\delta_{max}$ and $\delta_{min}$ (compare with Fig.~\ref{fig:20}).
 As should be expected, the progressive measures now overestimate the toughness in the initial moments of the fracture, while the moving average is not so strongly effected.
 However, it is apparent even from first glance that over larger distances (after passing through roughly 10 rock layers) the difference between the respective averages is not visible for any of the measures.